 Read Vera’s essay and full submission on the Rachel Tanur Memorial Prize for Visual Sociology website.

 The photos that inspired the winning essays

-A gallery of Rachel Tanur’s photos that inspired the winning submissions from the 2018, 2016, and 2014 competitions.
+A gallery of Rachel Tanur’s photos that inspired the winning submissions from the 2018 competitions.

 Camilo Leon-Quijano is a photographer and sociology PhD student at the EHESS (School for Advanced Studies in the Social Sciences of Paris).
 Born in Bogotá, Colombia, and based in Paris, France, he holds a double master’s degree in sociology (Sorbonne Nouvelle and EHESS) and has been living in France since 2012.
 He is also assistant lecturer in the Gender Studies Department of the EHESS.
 In his ethnographic research, he explores the urban experience in the northern suburbs of Paris through photography.
 He was awarded with the Prix du Diaporama Sonore in 2017 (Libération and Fisheye Magazine).
 That same year, he was selected for the Nikon-NOOR Academy in Paris and received the Robert Lemelson Foundation Fellowship from the Society for Visual Anthropology (American Anthropological Association).
 In 2018, he was a finalist at the Days Japan International Photojournalism Awards.
 He has been selected at the LUMIX Festival for Young Photojournalism 2018 in the Multimedia Category and at the Grand Prix du Photoreportage Etudiant Paris Match 2018.